 How to Hail a Taxi in Asia

-Getting a taxi to stop isn't difficult; most drivers will have already spotted you and will be vying or honking for your attention.
+Getting a taxi to stop isn't tricky; most drivers will have already spotted you and will be vying or honking for your attention.

 When hailing a moving taxi in Asia, stand somewhere that the driver can safely pull over to collect you.
 Don't risk causing an accident.
 Raise your right arm to get his attention, then point at the ground in front of you while wagging your hand, palm down and fingers together.
 The motion is more "patting" than "waving."